HaoWang99/MSNCVGA/README.md

 # MSNCVGA: Multi-Scale Network with Cross-View Gated Attention for HAR

-This repository contains the official implementation of the paper: **"A Multi-Scale Network with Cross-View Gated Attention Enhancement for Human Activity Recognition"**.
+This repository contains the model of the paper: **"A Multi-Scale Network with Cross-View Gated Attention Enhancement for Human Activity Recognition"**.

 ## 📄 Paper Information